Bracket orders

 Position brackets

-Add position brackets
+Add and modify position brackets

-By default, users can add two brackets at the same time or only one of them.
 However, you can set the supportOnlyPairPositionBrackets flag to true, so users can add two brackets together only.

 Example